Over the past twelve months, I have pretty much told you everything. Shared my intimate life details with you through this blog.

 I just hope to god it works or I’ll be lying in my coffin in forty years covered over in Harem pants and octopus silver bangles.

-The trick here is finding the right product to sell and then sourcing a manufacturer who will ship the item directly for you. this is known as drop shipping.
+The trick here is finding the right product to sell and then sourcing a supplier who will ship the item directly for you.
+This, my friends, (in very basic terms) is what is known as drop shipping.

 If you would like to become friends and join me on this journey, then drop me your email and I’ll send you my personal checklist that I refer to whenever I want to change something in my life.